 The classifier type value of 6 applies only to frames with a value of 0 in the Protocol Version subfield of the Frame Control field of the MAC header.

-The classifier type value of 7 applies only to frames with a (#4106) value of 1 in the Protocol Version subfield of the Frame Control field of the MAC header and a value of 1 in the From DS subfield of the Frame Control field of the MAC header.
+The classifier type value of 7 applies only to frames with a value of 0 or 1 in the Type subfield and a (#4106) value of 1 in the Protocol Version subfield of the Frame Control field of the MAC header and a value of 1 in the From DS subfield of the Frame Control field of the MAC header.

-The classifier type value of 8 applies only to frames with a (#4106) value of 1 in the Protocol Version subfield of the Frame Control field of the MAC header and a value of 0 in the From DS subfield of the Frame Control field of the MAC header.
+The classifier type value of 8 applies only to frames with a value of 0 or 1 in the Type subfield and a (#4106) value of 1 in the Protocol Version subfield of the Frame Control field of the MAC header and a value of 0 in the From DS subfield of the Frame Control field of the MAC header.

 The classifier type value of 9 applies only to frames with a value of 1 in the Protocol Version subfield of the Frame Control field of the MAC header and a value of 3 in the Type subfield of the Frame Control field of the MAC header.